-Shiry Ginosar, Kate Rakelly, Sarah Sachs, Brian Yin, Crystal Lee, Philipp Krähenbühl and Alexei A. Efros A Century of Portraits: A Visual Historical Record of American High School Yearbooks, Extreme Imaging Workshop, International Conference on Computer Vision, ICCV 2015. and IEEE Transactions on Computational Imaging, September 2017.
-PDF, BibTeX, Project Page
+Shiry Ginosar, Kate Rakelly, Sarah Sachs, Brian Yin, Crystal Lee, Philipp Krähenbühl and Alexei A. Efros, A Century of Portraits: A Visual Historical Record of American High School Yearbooks, Extreme Imaging Workshop, ICCV 2015. and IEEE Transactions on Computational Imaging, September 2017.
+PDF, Project Page

 The human visual system is just as good at recognizing objects in paintings and other abstract depictions as it is recognizing objects in their natural form.
 Computer vision methods can also recognize objects outside of natural images, however their model of the visual world may not always align with the human one.
 If the goal of computer vision is to mimic the human visual system, then we must strive to align detection models with the human one.
 We propose to use Picasso's Cubist paintings to test whether detection methods mimic the human invariance to object fragmentation and part re-organization.
 We find that while humans significantly outperform current methods, human perception and part-based object models exhibit a similarly graceful degradation as abstraction increases, further corroborating the theory of part-based object representation in the brain.

-Shiry Ginosar, Daniel Haas, Timothy Brown, Jitendra Malik Detecting People in Cubist Art, Visart Workshop on Computer Vision for Art Analysis, European Conference on Computer Vision, ECCV 2014.
-PDF, BibTeX
+Shiry Ginosar, Daniel Haas, Timothy Brown, Jitendra Malik, Detecting People in Cubist Art, Visart Workshop on Computer Vision for Art Analysis, ECCV 2014.
+PDF

 Speech input is growing in importance, especially in mobile applications, but less research has been done on speech input for information intensive tasks like document editing and coding.
 This paper presents results of a study on the use of a modern publicly available speech recognition system on document coding.

-Shiry Ginosar, Marti A. Hearst, A Study of the Use of Current Speech Recognition in an Information Intensive Task, Workshop on Designing Speech and Language Interactions, ACM Conference on Human Factors in Computing Systems, CHI 2014.
+Shiry Ginosar, Marti A. Hearst, A Study of the Use of Current Speech Recognition in an Information Intensive Task, Workshop on Designing Speech and Language Interactions, CHI 2014.
 PDF